MariiaAleksandrovych/ML-Hospital-Readmissions-Pred/README.md

 ## Contributions
 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
 We welcome improvements, bug fixes, or additional features.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-We would like to acknowledge [Your Name] for their guidance and support during this project.

-Please feel free to reach out with any questions or feedback related to this project.

-Happy modeling!